exgolden/rProxy/README.md

 ## Pendings

-1. Theres no restart policy.
-2. SSL certificates need to be, manually renewed
+1. SSL certificates need to be manually renewed
-3. Delete the volumes in the compose and check the bind paths
-4. Connect the containers with the network.